cunnane/xloil/docs/source/xlOil_SQL/index.rst

 .. function:: xloSqlQuery(Database, Query)

         Database:
-            A reference to a database originally created with :any:`xloSqlDB` but which has passed through calls to :any:`xloSqlTable`.
+            A reference to a database originally created with :ref:`xloSqlDB` but which has passed through calls to :ref:`xloSqlTable`.

         Query:
             A SQL query to execute.
-Tables referenced in the query must have been added to the database by :any:`xloSqlTable` before this function is called.
+Tables referenced in the query must have been added to the database by :ref:`xloSqlTable` before this function is called.

    **Examples**